Trade Better Than Yesterday

 You wrote real observations.
 Then never read them again.
 TBTY loads yesterday's lesson before the open.
 Every review feeds tomorrow's prep.

 This is not voice-to-text for convenience.
-Talking through your trades is the review.
+Your inner monologue reveals what your typed notes hide.

 When you say it out loud, you hear what you were actually thinking — not the cleaned-up version you would type.